-While a Master Degree in Social Work is not required for task supervisors, (s)he must work in a related discipline and have an understanding of the social work perspective.
+While a Master Degree in Social Work is not required for task supervisors, the task supervisor must work in a related discipline and have an understanding of the social work perspective.
 The task supervisor typically has expertise in an area that expands a student's learning opportunities.